When, where and what did you play the first time with the English Concert?

 I love working wood on the lathe and make copy of wind instruments (oboes and bassoons).
 It’s not such a secret but sometimes people don’t expect a musician to have a practical hobby.

-Principal bassoon of “The English Concert” since 1989, Alberto Grazzi founded in the same year Ensemble Zefiro, devoted mainly to wind music of the 18th and 19th century.
+Principal bassoon of “The English Concert” between 1989 and 2020, Alberto Grazzi founded in 1989 Ensemble Zefiro, devoted mainly to wind music of the 18th and 19th century.

 In 2009 he was asked to join “Concentus Musicus” as principal bassoon (at the time conducted by Nikolaus Harnoncourt) of which he is still member.